Playstreet

 The brain is the main beneficiary of any kind of aerobic activity.
 There is a strong brain-body connection.
 Hence, it is important to remember that learning doesn’t happen from the neck up, but from the feet up!
 (Michael Kuczala, TEDxAshburn).
 Read more…

-By Shereen Idiculla, 1 year1 year ago
+By Shereen Idiculla, 4 years4 years ago

 Speech and Language